Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 - `str` - The string variable to be extracted.
 - `startPos` - The starting position of the string.
-- `endPos` - An optional parameter, The ending position of the string; Defualt value: `maximum length of the string`.
+- `endPos` - An optional parameter, The ending position of the string; Default value: `maximum length of the string`.

 Example:
 ```lua